jundalisay/sp/content/en/research/lemaitre/primeval/introduction.md

 When the radius of space varies with time, space of variable radius is obtained.

-One can imagine that material points are distributed evenly in it, and that spatio-temporal observations are made on these points.
+Material points are distributed evenly in it, and that spatio-temporal observations are made on these points.

 The angular distance of the various observers remains invariant, therefore the linear distances vary proportionally to the radius of space.
 All the points in space are perfectly equivalent.

 A displacement can bring any point into the center of the representation.
 The measurements made by the observers are thus also equivalent, each one of them makes the same map of the universe.